pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX81.md

 In High Resolution mode it is possible to have a full featured VT/ANSI emulator, with extra ASCII characters and visual attributes.
 When the 256x192 mode is used it can have exactly the same resolution as the ZX Spectrum (with the exception of the colors).
+The conio.h variant provided by z88dk is tightly interconnected to this driver and provides useful extra features like cursor positioning and detection of the current txt resolution.

 ![](images/platform/zx81ansi.gif)